-Procedure 14.3.
-Changing a color in a palette
+14.3 Changing a color in a palette

-- 1. Choose Window → Show Color Palettes to bring up the Color Palettes Window. - Click on the palette in the Palette List to select it The colors of the palette will now be in the Palette Inspector - 3.
-Click on the color once to select it

-If the Color Picker is already up, the color will appear in it ready to be changed at this point

-- 4. Click on the color a second time to bring up the Color Picker - 5.
+- 1. Choose Window > Show Uber Browser and click the Palettes tab to bring up the Palettes Tab of the Uber Browser. - 2.
+Click on the palette in the Palette List to select it The colors of the palette will now be in the Palette Inspector - 3.
+Click on the color once to select it - If the Color Picker is already up, the color will appear in it ready to be changed at this point - 4.
+Click on the color a second time to bring up the Color Picker - 5.
 Change the color using the color picker and the palette will change in unison.

-Procedure 14.4.
 Switching between ramp and segmented palettes

-- Choose Window → Show Color Palettes to bring up the Color Palettes Window. - 2.
-Click on the palette in the Palette List to select it

-The colors of the palette will now be in the Palette Inspector

-3. At the top of the Palette Inspector, click on the Continuous button (left) to change to a ramp color palette or on the Segmented (right) to change the interpolation method.
+- 1. Choose Window > Show Uber Browser and click the Palettestab to bring up the Palettes Tab of the Uber Browser. - 2.
+Click on the palette in the Palette List to select it The colors of the palette will now be in the Palette Inspector - 3.
+At the top of the Palette Inspector, click on the Continuous button (left) to change to a ramp color palette or on the Segmented (right) to change the interpolation method.

-Procedure 14.5.
 Reversing the colors in a palette

-- 1. Choose Window → Show Color Palettes to bring up the Color Palettes Window. - 2.
-Click on the palette in the Palette List to select it

-The colors of the palette will now be in the Palette Inspector

-3. In the Palette Inspector, click on the reversal button to change the order of the colors.
+- 1. Choose Window > Show Uber Browser and click the Palettes tab to bring up the Palettes Tab of the Uber Browser. - 2.
+Click on the palette in the Palette List to select it The colors of the palette will now be in the Palette Inspector - 3.
+In the Palette Inspector, click on the reversal button to change the order of the colors.

-Procedure 14.6.
 Pasting a color brewer palette

-ColorBrewer [http://colorbrewer2.org/] is a well-known resource for creating meaningful palettes for maps.
-Cartographica can accept palettes directly from the ColorBrewer site for use in the Color Palettes Window.
-Although we specifically point at ColorBrewer for good palettes, Cartographica can import any combination of numbers where the Red,Green, and Blue components are separated by commas and have a range of 0-255 and where colors are separated by semicolons.
+ColorBrewer is a well-known resource for creating meaningful palettes for maps.
+Cartographica can accept palettes directly from the ColorBrewer site for use in the Palettes tab of the Uber Browser.
+Although we specifically point at ColorBrewer for good palettes, Cartographica can import Javascript-style CSS colors (hex,RGB,HSL) or a list of numbers where the Red, Green, and Blue components are separated by commas and have a range of 0-255 and where colors are separated by semicolons.